colbec/juliacon2021poster/README.md

 `checkmem()` is particularly useful at the beginning of any run in REPL interactive mode since in back-to-back runs the memory may not be fully cleared.
 This can mean that an initial learning session may run without memory problems but a second identical run (with the same hyperparameters) has memory issues unless the REPL is shut down and restarted.

-Updated version of video can be found at https://youtu.be/Otwlcw5pPro
+A sample version of video can be found at https://youtu.be/Otwlcw5pPro; the final version has been submitted to the organizers.

 Anticipated questions listed in Q&A file.